dentarg/auth0-blog/_posts/2017-02-20-java-platform-acronyms-and-community-process.markdown

 ## Java Specification Requests (JSR)

 A *Java Specification Request* is the document that starts an enhancement on the Java platform.
 Whenever a member of the *JCP* program sees an opportunity to improve the platform, they create a *JSR* describing the opportunity and submit it to revision.
-The *JSR* then passes trough a series of stages until it gets released or discarded.
+The *JSR* then passes through a series of stages until it gets released or discarded.
 The following list enumerates all the stages from the creation of *JSR* to its release:

 - Write a JSR—an individual or company that
 - Submit a JSR